Burry/Organizr-Plex-Theme/README.md

     - Compile the [Sass](https://sass-lang.com/documentation/file.SASS_REFERENCE.html) source stylesheets to a minified CSS file and recompile when changes are detected
     - Launch a new [Browsersync](https://browsersync.io) window with the Plex Theme css injected into your Organizr instance

 As you make changes in `/scss`, the stylesheet will be continually recompiled and automatically injected into the Browsersync window, so you can see your changes instantly.
-Make sure that while testing, your Organizr instance is not set to use Plex Theme under Organizr Settings > Customize > Appearance > Colors & Themes, or some of your changes will not appear without `!important` overrides.

 You can also just run `yarn build` to compile the stylesheets and watch for changes without serving a test window.